Quantum-to-semiclassical Husimi dynamics of non-Hermitian localization transitions: Trajectory analysis and Husimi dynamics of Hermitian AA model

 We get $V_c=1$.A similar argument can be drawn from a slope analysis, as discussed in the main text, where the dynamical equations are not Hamiltonian in nature.
 Note that the critical potential $V_c$ is independent of $\beta$, in contrast to the non-Hermitian case.
 These results can also be confirmed by performing a numerical trajectory analysis~\cite{didov2020transport,semiclassical_1}, as shown in Fig.~\ref{H_traj}.

 Finally, in Fig.~\ref{comp_Hermitian}, we compare the excitation speed $v$ as a function of $V$ for the lattice model, the quantum Husimi calculation in the continuum model, and the classical Husimi distribution, following the same procedure as in the main text for the non-Hermitian case.
 We find that the phase transition point is correctly captured even by the classical Husimi dynamics, and, unlike the non-Hermitian model, no $\beta$ dependence is observed.
+Furthermore, in the Hermitian case, the nature of transport at the transition point, $V=J$, differs significantly between the classical and quantum descriptions.
+For the lattice and quantum continuum models, the wave-packet width exhibits diffusive scaling, $\sigma \sim t^{1/2}$.
+In contrast, the semiclassical Husimi dynamics show a saturated behavior, $\sigma \sim t^{0}$, indicating the absence of spreading.
+Nevertheless, according to the definition of the propagation velocity given in Eq.~\ref{Eq: def_v} of the main text, the velocity remains zero at the transition point for both the classical and quantum models.
+Thus, despite the qualitative differences in their transport properties at criticality, neither model supports ballistic propagation.
+This behavior is in sharp contrast to the non-Hermitian case discussed in the main text, where the quantum models retain a finite propagation velocity at the transition while the corresponding classical dynamics do not.